eshazen/uart-bus/README.md

 # uart-bus

 This is a simple UART interface for firmware control.

-Protocol:
+Each transaction consists of a query followed by a response.
+The queries are always 4 bytes as described below.
+The response is either a single ASCII ACK (0x06) or NAK (0x15) or a 4-byte sequence beginning with ESC.

-ESC b0 b1 b2
+Query: ESC b0 b1 b2

+This is a 4-character message which encodes 18 bits, 16 bits of data and a 2 bit function code

 Where: